airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/4-check-and-error-handling.md

             return False, f"Unable to connect to the API with the provided credentials - {str(e)}"
 ```

+Next, we'll improve the error handling.

-Then we'll disable the availability strategy.
+First, we'll disable the availability strategy.
 Availability strategies are a legacy concept used to filter out streams that might not be available given a user's permissions.
 ```
     @property
     def availability_strategy(self) -> Optional[AvailabilityStrategy]: